Heating Your VW

 In summary: If the thermostat and associated hardware are disconnected, not adjusted properly, or the system is not functioning as it should, then the air vents that control the amount of fresh air to the engine are probably wide open and you will not heat up your engine properly and will not have heat as soon as you would if it were working correctly.
 Nor will you engine maintain a proper operating temperature.
 This will shorten the life of the engine as well as lower the optimum amount of heat that could be used for warming up the cabin.

 A word about the heating system operation: it is important that you not turn on the heat into the passenger compartment until the engine is fully warmed up.
 If you turn on the cabin heater too soon, the heat exchanger won't be hot and you will get a blast of cold air in the cabin.
 VW recommends that you drive off straight away without warming up the engine first, even in cold weather.
+This warms the engine up faster and reduces engine wear.
+It also means that the cabin heat will work sooner than otherwise.
 Just take it easy on the throttle until the engine is warm.
-This method gets heat into the engine faster, and of course this also means the cabin heaters work sooner.

 Getting a good air-tight seal is sometimes difficult if your lower front body is not perfect.
 If your Beetle is not "showroom," you may need some home weatherstripping glued with RTV to the hood edge, particularly under the bottom where the hoods meets the apron.
 To test the seal's effectiveness, open your window a crack and feel for incoming cold air around the dash, gauges and glove box when you are running down the highway.
 This creates a bit of a vacuum in your car's cabin and "invites" cold air in.
 If you detect air, go check out the seals again.